rafewenger/cse2122/lecture/class-inheritance.markdown

 me.position_y = 9;
 {% endhighlight %}

-(Notice that we set attributes just like we did when we used structures.)
+(Notice that we set data members just like we did when we used structures.)

-Since a player is an agent and agents have a `walk_one_step()` method, we can use it on the player called `me`:
+Since a player is an agent and agents have a `walk_one_step()` member function, we can use it on the player called `me`:

 {% highlight cpp %}
 me.walk_one_step(0); // 0 means walk North
 {% endhighlight %}

-We use a method on a class variable (called variously an "instance" or an "object") in the same we that we get or set attributes.
-That is to say, we put the class variable or object first (`me`) then a dot (`me.`) then the method name like a normal function call (`me.walk_one_step(0)`).
+We use a member function on a class variable (called variously an "instance" or an "object") in the same we that we get or set data members.
+That is to say, we put the class variable or object first (`me`) then a dot (`me.`) then the member function name like a normal function call (`me.walk_one_step(0)`).

 This is not how we use the functions at the top of these lecture notes;